VarshaSViji/sql-python-mini-project/README.md

-SQL-Python Mini Project: GDP Analysis
+# SQL-Python Mini Project: GDP Analysis

-Mini Project(SQL + Python + Visualizations)
+## Mini Project using SQL, Python, and Visualizations

+---

-Overview
+## Overview

-This project explores global economic and demographic trends using a dataset from The Economist's October 4th, 2023 article.
-I used SQL and Python to analyze GDP, population aging, labor force statistics, and regional contributions to global economic output.
+This project explores global economic and demographic trends using a dataset from The Economist (October 4th, 2023).
+SQL and Python are used to analyze:

+- GDP and purchasing-power adjustments
+- Population aging
+- Labor force size
+- Regional contributions to global GDP

+---

+## Contents

 The notebook covers:

-Economic performance by country

-Demographic trends and their relation to GDP per capita

-Global & regional comparisons

-Exploratory regression models

-Data Source

-Kaggle Dataset: "The Economist: Global Economic Trends 2023"

-Preprocessed CSV files for GDP, labor force, demographics, etc.

-Tools & Libraries Used

-SQL (via sqlite3 in Python)

-Pandas & NumPy

-Matplotlib / Seaborn / Plotly

-Scikit-learn (for linear regression)

-Key Questions Answered
-Economic Performance
-Which countries had the highest GDP per capita in 2022?

-How do nominal GDP and PPP-adjusted GDP compare?

-How has GDP per capita evolved for countries like US, China, and India?

-Demographics & Labor
-Does an aging population correlate with wealth?

-Do top economies also show low unemployment?

-Global Comparisons
-How has the global average GDP per capita changed over time?

-Which regions contribute the most to global GDP?

-Regression Analysis
-Can GDP or GDP per capita be predicted using labor force size and elderly population?

-What does a log-log regression tell us about demographic influence on wealth?

-Sample Visuals
-Plots include:

-GDP trends (line plots)

-GDP per capita vs elderly population (scatter)

-Global GDP growth over time

-Treemap of regional GDP shares

-Regression plots with log transforms

-Final Insight
-This project explored global economic patterns through GDP, PPP adjustments, and demographic indicators like labor force size and elderly population.
-High-income countries like Luxembourg and Singapore show strong economic performance and low unemployment.
-Regression analysis revealed that while total GDP is closely linked to labor force size, GDP per capita depends more on structural factors—older populations tend to indicate wealthier, more developed nations.
-Though demographic indicators explain part of the variation, economic productivity is influenced by many other factors beyond population.
-The analysis blends visual, SQL, and statistical insights to offer a well-rounded picture of global development trends.
+1. Economic performance by country
+2. Demographic trends and their relationship to GDP per capita
+3. Global and regional comparisons
+4. Exploratory regression analysis

+---

+## Data Source

+- **Kaggle Dataset:** The Economist: Global Economic Trends 2023
+- Preprocessed CSV files for GDP, demographics, labor force, etc.

+---

+## Tools & Libraries

+- SQL (via `sqlite3` in Python)
+- Pandas, NumPy
+- Matplotlib, Seaborn, Plotly
+- Scikit-learn (for regression modeling)

+---

+## Key Questions Answered

+### Economic Performance

+- Which countries had the highest GDP per capita in 2022?
+- How do nominal GDP and PPP-adjusted GDP compare?
+- How has GDP per capita evolved in the US, China, and India?

+### Demographics & Labor

+- Does an aging population correlate with wealth?
+- Do top economies maintain low unemployment?

+### Global Comparisons

+- How has the global average GDP per capita changed over time?
+- Which regions contribute the most to global GDP?

+### Regression Analysis

+- Can GDP or GDP per capita be predicted using labor force size and elderly population?
+- What does a log-log regression reveal about demographic influence on wealth?

+---

+## Sample Visuals

+- Line plots for GDP trends
+- Scatter plots (e.g., GDP per capita vs. share of population over 65)
+- Treemap of global GDP by region
+- Regression plots with log transforms

+---

+## Final Insight

+This analysis demonstrates that:

+- Total GDP scales closely with labor force size.
+- GDP per capita is not strongly predicted by labor force size alone but shows a positive relationship with the share of the population aged 65 and over.
+- Developed countries tend to have older populations and higher productivity.
+- Demographic factors explain part of the variation in GDP per capita (R² ≈ 0.45), but other economic and institutional variables also play key roles.

+Overall, this project combines SQL querying, Python-based visualization, and regression modeling to provide a concise view of economic and demographic patterns worldwide.